DavidRach/DavidRach.github.io/README.md

-This is a work in progress.
-We are not in R anymore Toto.
+<h1> Hey, if you are reading this, be aware this is a work in progress.
+Toodaloo! </h1>